mwermelinger/kattis-guide/exhaustive.md

 1. [Amalgamated Artichokes](https://open.kattis.com/problems/artichoke)
-   (11 LOC): Given the fluctuation of stock prices over time, find the start and end of the biggest price drop.
+   (11 LOC): Given the fluctuation of stock prices over time, find the start and end of the largest price drop.
    Use the `math` library functions `sin` and `cos` to compute the prices.

 ## Combinations